Configuring Employee Images

 • Copy the share link (format: https://drive.google.com/file/d/FILE_ID/view?usp=sharing)

-• Simply paste the share link directly into your Google Sheets image column
+• Paste the share link directly into your Google Sheets image column

 Example